 Prior to initiating treatment, appropriate nail specimens for laboratory testing (KOH preparation, fungal culture, or nail biopsy) should be obtained to confirm the diagnosis of onychomycosis.
 (See CLINICAL PHARMACOLOGY: Special Populations, CONTRAINDICATIONS, WARNINGS, and ADVERSE REACTIONS: Post-marketing Experience for more information.)

 DOSAGE AND ADMINISTRATION

-SPORANOX® (itraconazole capsules) Capsules is a different preparation than SPORANOX® (itraconazole capsules) Oral Solution and should not be used interchangeably.
+SPORANOX® Capsules is a different preparation than SPORANOX® Oral Solution and should not be used interchangeably.

 The recommended dose is 200 mg once daily (2 capsules).
 If there is no obvious improvement, or there is evidence of progressive fungal disease, the dose should be increased in 100-mg increments to a maximum of 400 mg daily.
 Doses above 200 mg/day should be given in two divided doses.

 Treatment Of Aspergillosis

 A daily dose of 200 to 400 mg is recommended.

 Treatment In Life-Threatening Situations

 In life-threatening situations, a loading dose should be used.